By Linda Sieg and Jonathan Thatcher

 Japan pledged investments of $4.9 billion in Vietnam in the first 10 months of last year, nearly double the whole of 2011.

 Abe will leave for Thailand early on Thursday and travel to Indonesia on Friday.

 In the group's biggest economy, Indonesia, net direct investment last year looked to be heading for a record amount.

-And Japan was ASEAN's second biggest trading partner in 2011, just behind China, according to the group's figures.
+Japan was ASEAN's second biggest trading partner in 2011, just behind China, according to the group's figures.

+But he will have to tread carefully on the topic of Japan's wartime aggression, which remains sensitive.
 His government has said it would stick by a landmark 1995 apology for Japan's wartime aggression.

 But Abe also wants to issue a statement of his own and has expressed interest in revisiting a 1993 government statement apologizing for military involvement in kidnapping Asian women to work in wartime military brothels.